nickmasster/codernitydb3/docs/deployment.rst

 Deployment
 ==========

-To make use of CodernityDB (or |CodernityDB-PyClient-link|), you will need just to create global object that will be available to all your application threads etc.
+To make use of codernitydb3 (or |codernitydb3-PyClient-link|), you will need just to create global object that will be available to all your application threads etc.

 .. seealso:

-    |CodernityDB-demos| for several demo applications.
+    |codernitydb3-demos| for several demo applications.

 In general you *just* need to create database object and then make use of it.
 No special magic behind this.